dcvythoulkas/aws_cs/README.md

 # A SNS-SQS-AWSRedrive connection

 ## Synopsis
-In short we use Terraform (and ONLY Terraform) to create a pair of Amazon SNS topic, subscribe a newly created Amazon SQS queue to it and then launch an Amazon EC2 instance with AWSRedrive installed, configured to attach to the nrew queue and running in tha background.
+In short we use Terraform (and ONLY Terraform) to create an Amazon SNS topic, subscribe a newly created Amazon SQS queue to it and then launch an Amazon EC2 instance with AWSRedrive installed, configured to attach to the new queue and running in the background.

 ## Prerequisites
 1. Install Terraform